karthickr7/Youtube-Data-Harvesting-and-Warehousing/README.md

 4. Option to select a channel name and migrate its data from the data lake to a SQL database as tables.
-5. Ability to search and retrieve data from the SQL database using different search options, including joining tables to get channel details..
+5. Ability to search and retrieve data from the SQL database using different search options, including joining tables to get channel details.